 For individuals who are not highly tech-savvy, the process of trying to install a new internal hard drive can be a difficult process.

 While it is possible to have a professional install an internal hard drive, this will add a substantial cost to the product – a completely unnecessary cost too.
 The best external hard drives for gaming are extremely easy to use.
 All you need to do is plug them in and they pretty much work.

 In addition, an external hard drive can be a great way to install games on multiple computers.
 Generally speaking, no file formatting is needed to use a gaming external hard drive.

 However, there are circumstances when it may be necessary to reformat files.
 In order to do this, it’s important to choose an external hard drive that is compatible with your operating system.
 We’ll guide you through everything you need to know below.

-And now that next gen consoles have confirmed their specs (showing you how up-to-date this guide is), we’ve already been able to show which options will be compatible with PS5 and the Xbox Series X.
+And now that next gen consoles have confirmed their specs (showing you how up-to-date this guide is), we’ve also compiled separate guides to show which options will be compatible with PS5 and the Xbox Series X.

 What Are the Best External Hard Drives for Gaming?

 |WD Black P10 Game Drive||3TB-5TB||Best for PC Gaming|

 Best for Steam Games